Add / Drop Courses

-- A failure will prevent admission to an honors program in the following year and will reduce your chances of admission to a professional school.
+- A failure will prevent admission to an honours program in the following year and will reduce your chances of admission to a professional school.

-- If you have more than 6 failures, you will be required to withdraw from the university for at least one year.
-There are limits restricting how many times students may repeat a course: You are allowed to repeat a passed course once and a failed course twice.
+- If you have more than six failures, you will be required to withdraw from the university for at least one year.
+There are limits restricting how many times students may repeat a course.
+You are allowed to repeat a passed course once and a failed course twice.

 - Consider your progression requirements.
 Depending on your basis of admission, you need a certain average on the courses you attempt in order to remain in good standing at Western.